 24. University of Alaska, Southeast

-In 2000, to increase the amount of Native American teachers, the University of Alaska, Southeast created the Preparing Indigenous Teachers & Administrators for Alaska Schools grant.
-This grant still exists today and generally covers the cost of tuition and fees, as well as providing book cost stipends and housing stipends.
+In 2000, to increase the number of Native American teachers, the University of Alaska, Southeast created the Preparing Indigenous Teachers & Administrators for Alaska Schools grant.
+This grant still exists and generally covers the cost of tuition and fees, as well as providing book cost stipends and housing stipends.
 The college’s Languages program is also working to revitalize three Native Alaskan languages.
 ISEP notes that the college has been able to form indigenous support-related partnerships with the Sealaska Heritage Institute and a number of tribal communities.
 Collegexpress notes that the University of Alaska, Southeast has the joint sixteenth highest enrollment of Native American students.

 23. Portland State University